 When you think of saving, think of bank products such as savings accounts, money markets and CDs — or certificates of deposit.
 And when you think of investing, think of stocks, ETFs, bonds and mutual funds, Keady says.

 The table below summarizes some of the key differences between saving and investing:

 |Return||Relatively low||Potentially higher or lower|

-|Risk||Virtually none on FDIC-insured accounts||A lot, with the possibility of losing your entire investment|
+|Risk||Virtually none on FDIC-insured accounts||Varies by investment, but there is always the possibility of losing some or all of your investment capital|

 |Typical products||Savings accounts, CDs, money-market accounts||Stocks, bonds, mutual funds and ETFs|